- Submitting the thesis

 Title page approval

-You are required to have the title page of your thesis checked and approved before submission.
-Please submit your title page in person, by mail or by fax (+61 8 9266 3793) to the Thesis Examinations Officer within the Office of Research and Development for approval.
+You are required to have the title page of your thesis approved before submission.
+Please email your title page to the Office of Research and Development for approval: email@example.com.
 Your title page must be checked to confirm that the title and layout are both correct.
 View the thesis title page details [.doc - 149 kB] here.

 Please note that if you wish to change your title from that approved at candidacy you must first submit an Application for Variation to Candidacy form as described in the section on variation to candidacy.